zined/phproto/README.md

 phproto
 =======

+a compiled php protobuf implementation served as a php extension

+development status: unstable

 ## isn't there already ...?

 yes, there is. but not compiled. one great aspect of protobuffers is that they're being compiled. se we do that. use protoc-c to compile our protobufs to c, then build the extension on top of that.